Old Believers: Tolerance

 Old Belief became more urban with the softening of government attitudes.
 A large community appeared in Yekaterinburg, providing a hub connecting the Ural and Siberian dissenters.
 Rural Old Believers, often serfs who bought their freedom, moved to Moscow, Saint Petersburg and the other great cities of the empire, joining the merchants who already adhered to the Old Rite.
 But the main source of demographic growth was the abundance of former serfs, apprentices and other aspiring people of humble origins who found in Old Belief a stable community and a source of spiritual comfort in the urban environment.
 An ethos of industriousness, teetotalism and frugality propelled the poor and uneducated newcomers to prosperity, as they became artisans, merchants and workshop owners.

+Il'ya Kovylin, the leader of the Moscow Theodosians from 1770 to 1809.

 In 1771, a plague rampaged through Moscow, stirring a sense of religious hysteria.
 The government allowed the Old Believers to establish quarantine hospitals and cemeteries to help the populace.
 The Theodosian community, led by Il'ya Kovylin, formed the Preobrazhenskoye Cemetery, a compound which apart from its stated goals soon became the headquarters of the priestless in Moscow, housing monastic communities belonging to several accords, chapels and other institutions.
 The priestly in Moscow established the Rogozhskoye Cemetery, which housed five convents, two male monastic communities, several schools and three churches.

 The urbanization, economic prosperity and tolerance led to a wave of liberalization among the priestless.
 A younger generation of mostly urban Pomorian thinkers claimed that the weakening of official Orthodoxy by the empress created a sufficient barrier between the heretical Nikonite church and the state, which could now be treated in a more neutral fashion, and command unhesitant loyalty.
 They delegated the apocalyptic aspect to a minor role within their worldview, turning it into a remote and obscure matter and allegorizing it: The nastavnik (minister) of the Moscow Pomorians, Vasilii Emel'ianov, claimed that the faith of the Old Believers had "nothing" to do with the Antichrist doctrine.
 Pavel Liubopytnyi, perhaps the most systematic liberal Pomorian thinker, imbibing the rationalist spirit of the age, argued that reason and worldly knowledge were God-given and should be applied in theology, and (echoing the perception of the official church and monarchy) that Old Believers clung to superstition due to their lack of education.